mach-composer/mach-composer-cli/docs/src/topics/concepts.md

 Simply by copy/pasting an existing configuration, make the necessary adjustments and have MACH rollout your new environment.

 **Integration with CI/CD process**<br>
-Easy to integrate the MACH composer into your (existing) CI/CD pipeline.
+Easy to integrate MACH composer into your (existing) CI/CD pipeline.

 !!! tip "Further reading"
     - [What makes a component](./components/index.md)